 Because there were so many qualified applicants in the 2009 competition, the Investigative Reporting Program created a new category to help support the work of Zachary Stauffer, a 2008 graduate of the journalism school and Katie Galloway, a lecturer in the Media Studies department at UC Berkeley.

 Mr. Stauffer continues his work as an in-residence cinematographer and reporter.
 Ms. Galloway, our Filmmaker in Residence, was given special support for her feature documentary on a domestic counterterrorism case to be completed by 2011.
-Mr. Isaacs continues his work as a staff reporter of the IRP.
+Mr. Isaacs continues his work as senior reporter of the IRP.

 Winners of the 2008-2009 fellowships were Jonathan Jones, a 2005 Berkeley graduate, Sam Kennedy, a 2001 Berkeley graduate and Carrie Lozano, a 2005 Berkeley graduate.
 Ms. Lozano, a documentary filmmaker, continues to work with the IRP as the project coordinator of a unique grants-funded project on collaboration in investigative reporting.
 Mr. Jones continues to work on his book on Liberia out of the offices of the IRP.

 2007-2008 IRP Fellows Marton Dunai, Siri Schubert and Andrew Becker.

 Winners of the 2007-2008 fellowships were Andrew Becker, a 2005 UC Berkeley graduate; Marton Dunai, a 2004 Berkeley graduate, and Siri Schubert, a freelance business and financial reporter.